muratk3n/thirdwave/en/2021/01/collapse_of_the_big_bang_and_the_gaseous_sun_robitaille.md

 much less energy than expected at a given temperature in the vibrational degrees of freedom of the lattice.
-This fact can cause a liquid to report a much lower temperature than its real temperature when the Laws of Thermal Emission6,10,11 are utilized to monitor its emission spectrum.
+This fact can cause a liquid to report a much lower temperature than its real temperature when the Laws of Thermal Emission [6,10,11] are utilized to monitor its emission spectrum.
 Since the frequency and amount of photons released by an object is related only to the amount of energy in the vibrational degrees of freedom of the lattice Evib, it is easy to see why Langley was tricked into thinking that the photosphere was sitting at a temperature of only ~6,000 K. A liquid can instantaneously lower